 (a) Breakfast per diem is equal to 20 percent of the allowable daily per diem rate.
 If departure is prior to 8:00 a.m. and/or return to headquarters is after 9:00 a.m., breakfast may be claimed.

 (b) Lunch per diem is equal to 30 percent of the allowable daily per diem rate.
 If departure is prior to 12:00 p.m. and/or return to headquarters is after 1:00 p.m., lunch may be claimed.

 (c) Dinner per diem is equal to 50 percent of the allowable daily per diem rate.
 If departure is prior to 5:00 p.m. and/or return to headquarters is after 7:00 p.m., dinner may be claimed.

 (1) Alcoholic beverages;

-(2) Meals included with conference registrations fees or otherwise already paid by TTU (e.g., charged to the department through other procurement methods);
+(2) Meals included with conference registrations fees, provided by hotel, or otherwise already paid by TTU (e.g., charged to the department through other procurement methods);

 (3) Meals or lodging when travel does not require an overnight stay;

 (4) Meals incurred within headquarters unless the expense is mandatory and connected with a training, seminar, and/or conference;

 (5) Meals incurred in accordance with Food and Entertainment policy (see OP 72.05, Expenditures for Official Functions, Business Meetings, and Entertainment); and